MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-13-episode-48-the-best-of-2008-mix-part-2-the-electro-house-mix.md

 #### [00:28:07] Passenger 10 - Mirage (EDX's 5un5hine Remix) - White

-Swiss producer EDX is another of 2008&#8242;s success stories and last year was the year he became a household name for his remixes and productions.
-His name appear on remixes for lots of bigger named artists and his productions had a similar feel to Deadmau5&#8242;s production style.
-Passenger 10&#8242;s &#8220;Mirage&#8221; rocked my floors with its building bassline and awesome strings.
+Swiss producer EDX is another of 2008's success stories and last year was the year he became a household name for his remixes and productions.
+His name appear on remixes for lots of bigger named artists and his productions had a similar feel to Deadmau5's production style.
+Passenger 10's "Mirage" rocked my floors with its building bassline and awesome strings.

 #### [00:34:35] Buy Now - Body Crash (Laidback Luke's Remix) - La Mode

-Dutch producer Laidback Luke had a fantastic year in 2008 and his remix of &#8220;Body Crash&#8221; by Buy Now (aka Steve Angello and Sebastian Ingrosso) was huge.
-Featuring a disco sample of [&#8220;Let's All Chant&#8221;][4] and a dark and moody bit-crushed bassline it featured in the charts of all of the A-list DJs.
+Dutch producer Laidback Luke had a fantastic year in 2008 and his remix of "Body Crash" by Buy Now (aka Steve Angello and Sebastian Ingrosso) was huge.
+Featuring a disco sample of ["Let's All Chant"][4] and a dark and moody bit-crushed bassline it featured in the charts of all of the A-list DJs.

 #### [00:40:18] Arno Cost & Norman Doray - Apocalypse (Sébastien Léger Remix) - CR2

 This is probably one of my favourite tracks of 2008.
-Young French house producers Arno Cost and Norman Doray gave us &#8220;Apocalypse&#8221; and Sébastien Léger turned it into an anthem!
+Young French house producers Arno Cost and Norman Doray gave us "Apocalypse" and Sébastien Léger turned it into an anthem!
 Awesome arpeggiated synths take us to a massive breakdown.
 A fantastic track.

 #### [00:48:11] Erick Morillo & DJ DLG - Where Are You Now (Original Mix) - Subliminal